-Labor Force "Regional employers need to work together and collo individually" aborate to attract a broader talent pool collectively, in order to benefit Goal : Create a more e equitable workforce and education system by placing wo rkers at the heart of our economic recovery ✓ Launch a tal ✓ Work closel and traditio ✓ Collaborate lent attraction campaign to communicate the region's unic ly with local employers to identify specific job skills and dev anally stated job requirements. with employers to advance job quality by evaluating wage velop competency-based job descriptions as opposed to proxy certifications Organizational Obje Regional Objectives: to identify of 2.
-Support the young profe workers, an 3.
-Work with I strengths ar 4.
-Develop skil and project and workshops with industry and public-sector partners opportunities to attract and retain talents. e creation of regional programs to train, hire and retain essionals, non-traditional workers, underemployed and unskilled workers. local chambers and employers to identify regional and opportunities.
-Ils and competency needs inventory based on current job demands across regional growth clusters. onal industry wages and salaries annually for 3- and 4- codes.
-Establish a regional website for job seekers showcasing regional job fairs, online job databases, employment services, career development events, and networking opportunities.
-Develop flexible work arrangements and support remote work opportunity pathways.
-Facilitate private-public partnerships to expand services that address employment-related needs such us childcare, transportation, mental health, and other support services.
+Labor Force "Regional employers need to work together and collaborate to attract a broader talent pool collectively, in order to bene individually"

+Goal: Create a more equitable workforce and education system by placing workers at the heart of our economic recovery

+- ✓ Foster partnerships between the broader business community and the local units of government to develop and strengthen talent-attraction efforts. - ✓ Launch a talent attraction campaign to communicate the region's unique position in the global market. - ✓ Work closely with local employers to identify specific job skills and develop competency-based job descriptions as opposed to proxy certifications and traditionally stated job requirements. - ✓ Collaborate with employers to advance job quality by evaluating wage and improving professional development benefits. - ✓ Address increasing labor shortages by developing regional workforce ecosystems focused on reaching, upskilling, and hiring diverse populations.

+- 1. Host bi-annual workshops with industry and public-sector partners to identify opportunities to attract and retain talents. - 2.
+Support the creation of regional programs to train, hire and retain young professionals, non-traditional workers, underemployed workers, and unskilled workers. - 3.
+Work with local chambers and employers to identify regional strengths and opportunities. - 4.
+Develop skills and competency needs inventory based on current and project job demands across regional growth clusters. - 5.
+Assess regional industry wages and salaries annually for 3- and 4-digit NAICS codes.

+- 1. Establish a regional website for job seekers showcasing regional job fairs, online job databases, employment services, career development events, and networking opportunities. - 2.
+Develop flexible work arrangements and support remote work opportunity pathways. - 3.
+Facilitate private-public partnerships to expand services that address employment-related needs such us childcare, transportation, mental health, and other support services. - 4.
 Bring together local employers and organizations that have deep connections into communities to develop strategies to effectively recruit and screen potential candidates from untapped labor pools.

-Manı ufacturing "Be proud of our industries we have and celebrate them!
-Goal : P Position Regional Manufacturing Clusters for Future Success Strateg ✓ ✓ ✓ ✓ Investments in Grow a diverse Diversify region Investments in LEAN coaching and workplace organization systems and resilient workforce through investments in non nal manufacturing portfolio downstream in growing infrastructure that reduce logistics costs and curren of applied and project-based learning/education opp -traditio supply cl t compe nal manufacturing demographics. nains to ensure larger portions of earnings are reinvested regionally. titive disadvantages. zational Objectiv al Objectives: - Establish an inv infrastructure, ventory of industrial sites including available readiness, and certifications as a planning tool to eeds and expand site selection opportunities in the 1.
-2. Efficient movement of goods to and from the region as well as around the region.
-2. change of insights on changing skills needs overs and the education/training community I surveys.
-3. 4. clusters.
-3. Work with at le ast two local communities to identify federal and pportunities for local and regional workforce 5.
+Manufacturing "Be proud of our industries we have and celebrate them!"

+Goal: Position Regional Manufacturing Clusters for Future Success

+- ✓ Investments in LEAN coaching and workplace organization systems for enhanced competitiveness. - ✓ Grow a diverse and resilient workforce through investments in non-traditional manufacturing demographics. - ✓ Diversify regional manufacturing portfolio downstream in growing supply chains to ensure larger portions of earnings are reinvested regionally. - ✓ Investments in infrastructure that reduce logistics costs and current competitive disadvantages. - ✓ Development of applied and project-based learning/education opportunities regionally.

+- Establish an inventory of industrial sites including available infrastructure, readiness, and certifications as a planning tool to assess future needs and expand site selection opportunities in the region. - 2.
+Support the exchange of insights on changing skills needs between employers and the education/training community through annual surveys. - Work with at least two local communities to identify federal and state funding opportunities for local and regional workforce development programming. - 4.
+Facilitate discussions on diversity and resilience with academic and industry partners biannually. - Conduct infrastructure survey of RNDC commissioners annually to identify local/county specific challenges to manufacturing success.

+- 1. Efficient movement of goods to and from the region as well as around the region. - 2.
+Widen the scope of employment opportunities in the region for all groups. - 3.
+Retain and reinvest manufacturing earnings to build stronger regional clusters. - 4.
+Establish LEAN operating systems that are globally competitive. - 5.
 Broad recruitment and retention pipelines to manufacturing careers.
-4. Facilitate discu ssions on diversity and resilience with academic artners biannually.
-5. ructure survey of RNDC commissioners annually to ounty specific challenges to manufacturing